riskframe/ai-rmm/framework/measure-2.5.md

 3. Maintain a living document that reflects the dynamic nature of the AI system's validity and reliability, ensuring it remains relevant and aligned with organizational objectives.

+### Measure 2.5: Suggested Work Products

+* Validation and Reliability Criteria Specification - A document that outlines the clear and measurable criteria established to assess the AI system's validity and reliability, including factors like accuracy, fairness, and robustness.
+* Testing Plan Documentation - Comprehensive plans that detail the methodologies, procedures, benchmarks, and tools selected for conducting validation and reliability testing of the AI system.
+* Testing Results Report - A detailed report of the outcomes from the validation and reliability testing, including quantitative metrics, qualitative observations, and error logs, along with an analysis of the AI system's performance against the established criteria.
+* Generalizability Assessment Report - Documentation that evaluates the AI system's performance across varying conditions beyond those it was specifically developed for, detailing any identified limitations in generalizability and potential sources of bias.
+* Mitigation Strategies Plan - A strategic document that outlines the approaches and mechanisms, such as data augmentation or adaptive learning, intended to address the limitations in the AI system's generalizability and performance across different contexts.
+* Stakeholder Feedback Compilation - A collection of feedback from various stakeholders involved in the validation and reliability assessment process, including developers, testers, and decision-makers, to inform continuous improvement.
+* AI System Improvement Log - A dynamic log that tracks the changes, updates, and improvements made to the AI system based on the outcomes of validation and reliability testing and stakeholder feedback.